BaderLab/Chan-Covid19/README.md

     * create a heatmap of the confusion matrix

  ## code
-  * code is in R (3.5.0) and can be run using RStudio or R.
+  * code is in R (tested with 4.1.2) and can be run using RStudio or R.
   * one part of the code is a bash command to run trimAl which has to be installed locally.